Blenda Wilson

-Blenda Wilson (born January 28, 1941) is a retired American university administrator and educational executive who was the first African-American woman to become president of a large (over 25,000 students) American university.
+Blenda Jacqueline Wilson (January 28, 1941 – June 4, 2026) was an American university administrator and educational executive who was the first African-American woman to become president of a large (over 25,000 students) American university.
 She was president of California State University, Northridge (CSUN) during the 1994 Northridge earthquake, one of the worst natural disasters in U.S. history.
 Wilson oversaw the rebuilding of CSUN over several years, costing nearly $400 million and repairing or rebuilding over 100 buildings on the campus.

 Early life and education

-Blenda Jacqueline Wilson was born in Perth Amboy, New Jersey.
+Blenda Jacqueline Wilson was born in Perth Amboy, New Jersey, on January 28, 1941.
 Her parents were Horace Lawrence Wilson and Margaret Brogsdale Wilson.
-She received her bachelor's degree from Cedar Crest College in Allentown, Pennsylvania in 1962, her master's degree from Seton Hall University in South Orange, New Jersey in 1965, and her Ph.D. from Boston College in 1979.
+She received her bachelor's degree from Cedar Crest College in Allentown, Pennsylvania, in 1962, her master's degree from Seton Hall University in South Orange, New Jersey, in 1965, and her Ph.D. from Boston College in 1979.

 Career

 Wilson held a variety of administrative and executive positions at universities and non-profit organizations, including the Middlesex County, New Jersey Economic Opportunities Corporation, Rutgers University, Harvard University, Independent Sector, and the Colorado Commission on Higher Education).
 In 1988, she was appointed the first female chancellor at the University of Michigan-Dearborn.